-Functional modeling is high level design modeling where you have to model systems in object level without going too deep in to circuit level.
-As one suitable tool for this I would mention Matlab Simulink.
-Matlab is very universal package as it is a mathematical modeling tool, but it has a big number of standard libraries with practically unlimited abilities.
+Functional modeling is high-level design modeling where you have to model systems at the object level without going too deep into the circuit level.
+As one suitable tool for this, I would mention Matlab Simulink.
+Matlab is a universal package as it is a mathematical modeling tool, but it has many standard libraries with practically unlimited abilities.

-Matlab can simulate practically any object including mechanical, electrical, financial, neural, etc. This is why it is very popular tool among most engineers.
-If not present, you can create any model in matlab.
+Matlab can simulate practically any object, including mechanical, electrical, financial, neural, etc. This is why it is a top-rated tool among most engineers.
+If not present, you can create any model in Matlab.

-PCB design is one of the last steps in project.
-It purpose to get working prototype what was simulated previously.
+PCB design is one of the last steps in the project.
+Its purpose to get a working prototype that was simulated previously.
 This part has a big competition which tool is better.
-Maybe this is why so many tools are available now like: Altium P-CAD, Altium PROTEL, Cadence ORCAD, EAGLE CAD, Mentor Graphics Expedition PCD and more.
-These packages compete which is better in autoplacing, autorouting, signal integrity.
+Maybe this is why so many tools are available now like: Altium P-CAD, Altium PROTEL, Cadence ORCAD, EAGLE CAD, Mentor Graphics Expedition PCD, and more.
+These packages compete, which is better in auto placing, auto-routing, signal integrity.
 Bigger packages like OrCAD and Protel are dealing with footprint databases.
-Protel can work as a client-server architecture which has centralized element base.
+Protel can work as a client-server architecture that has a centralized element base.

-In higher integrity circuits there are special routing module SPECTRA used which enables customisation of tracing according to various parameters.
-But again there is no algorithm created yet that can be trusted.
-Last word is engineers.
-Usually he has to fine-tune PCB before it can be produced.
+There are special routing module SPECTRA used in higher integrity circuits, which enables customization of tracing according to various parameters.
+But again, there is no algorithm created yet that can be trusted.
+The last word is engineers.
+Usually, he has to fine-tune PCB before it can be produced.

 PCB thermal analysis

 Thermal analysis of PCB is done when serial production is going to be done.
-This is complex task as it require many parameters on how different chips dissipate power what materials are used and so on.
-There are several CAD packages like BETAsoft, Sauna(Thermal Solutions).
+This is a complex task as it requires many parameters on how different chips dissipate power, what materials are used, etc. There are several CAD packages like BETAsoft, Sauna(Thermal Solutions).

 Chip topology modeling

-This is little different modeling areas as it takes IC modeling itself.
-IC manufacturers use expensive and specialized software which cost big money.
-Integral chips can contain from few hundreds to millions of element in one crystal so task complexity is huge.
+This is a little different modeling area as it takes IC modeling itself.
+IC manufacturers use expensive and specialized software, which costs big money.
+Integral chips can contain hundreds to millions of elements in one crystal, so task complexity is huge.
 Companies like Intel, AMD spend billions of dollars in equipment to make new processors.

-CADENCE produce packages for designing IC’s using various technologies.
+CADENCE produces packages for designing IC’s using various technologies.
 Software is more oriented to digital IC design and simulation.